-Fourth-year medical students who have successfully completed all of their major clerkships and who are from schools accredited by the Liaison Committee on Medical Education (LCME) may participate in visiting student electives offered at the University of Chicago Pritzker School of Medicine.
+Fourth-year medical students who have successfully completed all of their core clerkships and who are from schools fully-accredited* by the Liaison Committee on Medical Education (LCME) or the Commission on Osteopathic College Accreditation (COCA) may participate in visiting student electives offered at the University of Chicago Pritzker School of Medicine.
 Visiting students may participate in fourth-year electives only.

 Most rotations are four weeks long and begin either the first day of the month (unless this day falls on a weekend) or on the first working Monday of the month.
 All Department of Medicine rotations start on the first day of the month (unless it is a weekend day) except for 2-week rotations that may begin mid-month on date specified in the course catalog.
 Rotation dates are not flexible.